rlowies/dactyl-cc/README.md

 This Repo is a Fork of the repo described below
-This version reselmbes the Advantage 360 as it has been modified to contain the Fn keys and Modifier columns.
+This version resembles the Advantage 360 as it has been modified to contain the Fn keys and Modifier columns.

 Results TBD I have not fully printed and tested yet.